coding-cat-cosmo/game-gallery/README.md

  ![Delete](https://github.com/cs100/final-project-mhunt023-cphu003-rchan121/blob/master/cs100projectDelete.png)
  ![FinalFile](https://github.com/cs100/final-project-mhunt023-cphu003-rchan121/blob/master/cs100projectfile.png)
  ## Installation/Usage
-Run cmake to make the tests and the executable itself where you can load save and create a gamegallery and ./game is the executable.
+Run cmake to make the tests and the executable itself where you can load save and create a gamegallery, and ./game is the executable.
 You can enter in a new file with a name or load an old file by name and add, delete, search, sort, or print your video games.
 Prompts are given on what to enter for each operation you perform on the database.
-Doxygen requires flex, bison, libiconv, GNU, python 2.7 and higher and cmake 3.3 or later.
+Doxygen requires flex, bison, libiconv, GNU, Python 2.7 and higher and CMake 3.3 or later.
  ## Testing
- Our project was tested using googletest which works well since we made it exclusively using c++ as well as using valgrind for memory leaks and JSON for file storing.
+ Our project was tested using googletest which works well since we made it exclusively using C++ as well as using valgrind for memory leaks and JSON for file storing.
  We unit tested each class before adding it together into the master branch and then after adding fixed up the interface and operations for the database.